 The Chellie Club coffee house is managed and staffed as a student-run business.
-It is a great place to cozy up by the fire in a comfy chair with a book or join classmates for a group study session.
+It is a great place for alone time, social gatherings, or joining classmates for a group study session.
 While the menu changes each year, as determined by student management and student demand, common features include deli items, Chellie Shakes, specialty coffees, and other snacks at reasonable prices.
-It is open on a limited basis for student, faculty, and staff use; escorted guests are welcome.
-The Chellie Club is located in the lower level of Hinkhouse Center, moving to the new student center soon.
+It is open on a limited basis for student, faculty, and staff use; outside guests are welcome.
+The Chellie Club is located in the Susan Bulkeley Butler Center for Campus Life in the lower level.
+Students participate in the management of the Chellie Club through BUS150 course, internships (with approval), and student worker positions.